eigerco/nebula/README.md

 ```
 npm run build
 ```
-The dist folder will contain the files ready for static serving.
+The .next folder will contain the files ready for static serving.

-Theres is a "readme" tab in the frontend that better describes the intentionality.

 ## Contracts